 Although the Catholic faith is at the core of our identity, students and faculty members come from a diverse range of religious and cultural backgrounds, bringing a valuable array of perspectives and insights to enhance everyone’s learning experience.
 CUA nursing students will enter the workforce capable of demonstrating the intellectual, moral, and ethical leaderships qualities needed to shape health care in America.

 There is no better time or place to start earning a credential that helps you build a more fulfilling and rewarding nursing career.
-Call us at 855-295-5711or request more information on the online Master of Science in Nursing to get started today.
+Call us at 855-295-5711or request more information on the online Master of Science in Nursing with a Family Nurse Practitioner track to get started today.

 The Master of Science in Nursing at The Catholic University of America is accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.